 Don't assume you can't get great results with simple software!
 Great filmmaking skills come from the photographer and their own unique vision, so don't assume you have to pay a fortune and learn a whole dictionary of video jargon to make your mark.

-Best video editing software for pros
+Best professional video editing software

 If this sounds too much, both technically and financially, you can try the free DaVinci Resolve version instead.
 But as a sweetener for buying the paid-for full version of DaVinci Resolve Studio 17 you do get a free DaVinci Speed Editor controller/keyboard thrown in.